MacOS version history: macOS 10.15 Catalina

-Version 11: "Big Sur"
+macOS 11 Big Sur

 macOS Big Sur was announced on June 22, 2020, during the WWDC20 keynote speech.
 It was released November 12, 2020.
 The major version number is changed, for the first time since "Mac OS X" was released, making it macOS 11.
 It brings ARM support, new icons, GUI changes to the system, and other bug fixes.

-Since macOS 11.2.3, it is no longer possible to install iOS apps by default from an IPA file instead of the Mac App Store on Apple silicon Macs, which now requires a third-party software to unlock the functionality.
+Since macOS 11.2.3, it is no longer possible to install iOS apps by default from an IPA file instead of the Mac App Store on Apple silicon Macs, which now requires third-party software to unlock the functionality.
+Big Sur introduced Rosetta 2 to allow 64-bit Intel applications to run on Apple silicon Macs.
+However, Intel-based Macs are unable to run ARM-based applications, including iOS and iPadOS apps.

-Version 12: "Monterey"
+macOS 12 Monterey

 macOS Monterey was announced on June 7, 2021, during the WWDC21 keynote speech.
-It was released on October 25, 2021. macOS Monterey introduces new features such as Portrait mode in FaceTime, Universal Control, AirPlay to Mac, Shortcuts application, and more.
-Universal Control allows users to use a single keyboard and mouse to move between devices.
-AirPlay now allows users to present and share almost anything.
-The Shortcuts app was also introduced to macOS, giving users access to galleries of pre-built shortcuts, designed for Macs, a service brought from iOS.
-Users can now also set up shortcuts, among other things.
+It was released on October 25, 2021. macOS Monterey introduces new features such as Universal Control, which allows users to use a single keyboard and mouse to move between devices; AirPlay, which now allows users to present and share almost anything; the Shortcuts app, also introduced to macOS, gives users access to galleries of pre-built shortcuts, designed for Macs, a service brought from iOS, and users can now also set up shortcuts, among other things. macOS Monterey is the final version of macOS that officially supports macOS Server.

-Version 13: "Ventura"
+macOS 13 Ventura

 macOS Ventura was announced on June 6, 2022, during the WWDC22 keynote speech.
-It was released on October 24, 2022. macOS Ventura introduces Stage Manager, a new and optional window manager, Continuity Camera, which is a program that allows Mac users to use their iPhone as a camera, and several other new features.
+It was released on October 24, 2022. macOS Ventura introduces Stage Manager, a new and optional window manager, a redesigned settings app, and Continuity Camera, which is a program that allows Mac users to use their iPhone as a camera, and several other new features.
+It is also the first version of macOS without macOS Server support.

+macOS 14 Sonoma

+macOS Sonoma was announced on June 5, 2023, during the WWDC23 keynote speech.
+Key changes include a revamp of Widgets, the user lock screen, and a video wallpaper/screensaver feature using Apple TV's screen saver videos.
+It was released on September 26, 2023.

+macOS 15 Sequoia

+macOS Sequoia was announced on June 10, 2024, during the WWDC24 keynote speech.
+This release introduced Apple Intelligence, with a limited initial feature set focused on basic writing and image generation tools complemented by ChatGPT integration.
+An iPhone Mirroring app for remotely controlling a user's iPhone was included, along with a password manager app, system support for tiling and resizing windows, and various other minor updates to Safari, Maps, Messages and Notes.
+It was released on September 16, 2024.

+macOS 26 Tahoe

+macOS Tahoe was announced on June 9, 2025, during the WWDC25 keynote speech.
+It introduced a new design language, Liquid Glass, that's been applied universally on all Apple OSes and devices, added new Phone and Games apps, and improved integration with Apple Intelligence.
+It was released on September 15, 2025.